 - If you are applying more than one year from the last event, you must explain the delay in filing your application

-- Monetary Compensation S.45.2(1): “pay monetary compensation… for loss arising out of the infringement, including compensation for injury to dignity, feelings and selfrespect”
+- Monetary Compensation s.45.2(1): “pay monetary compensation… for loss arising out of the infringement, including compensation for injury to dignity, feelings and self-respect”

-- Non-Monetary Remedies S.45.2(2): “make restitution… other than through monetary compensation, for loss arising out of the infringement, including restitution for injury to dignity, feelings and self-respect”
+- Non-Monetary Remedies s.45.2(2): “make restitution… other than through monetary compensation, for loss arising out of the infringement, including restitution for injury to dignity, feelings and self-respect”

-- Remedies for Future Compliance S.45.2(3): “do anything that, in the opinion of the Tribunal, the party ought to do to promote compliance with this Act”
+- Remedies for Future Compliance s.45.2(3): “do anything that, in the opinion of the Tribunal, the party ought to do to promote compliance with this Act”

 Mediation at the HRTO is voluntary.
 Both parties must consent before a mediation (or settlement conference) will be scheduled.
 The Applicant must indicate in this section if they are willing to attempt mediation.